Hellboy1008/Breakout_Room_Generator/README.md

 EVENT: Meeting 2 (N)
 ```

+## Interpreting the error value

+If your event has previous breakout rooms, there will be an error value that is printed after running the program to generating new breakout rooms.

+The total error value displayed when you run the program is a addition of individual error values from each recurring pair.
+The program also displays the number of pairs that have shared `x` number of rooms together and how many pairs shared a room in the previous set of breakout rooms for your reference.

+### How the error value is calculated

+Let's suppose you have `n` previous sets of breakout rooms.

+Each time the program finds a pair that have shared a breakout room in the past, it will add `m * 1/n` to the error value, where m is how long ago the previous breakout room was.
+For example, if you had 5 previous sets of breakout rooms and the pair previously met at the first set of breakout rooms, it will add the value `1 * 1/5 = 0.2`.
+On the other hand, if the pair previously met at the most recent set of breakout rooms, it will add the value `5 * 1/5 = 1.0`.
+This way, a pair that has met more recently is weighted more than a pair that haven't met in a while.

+Additionally, each time the program finds a pair that has met more than once in previous sets of breakout rooms, it adds 5 to the error value, while still accounting for the last time they met.
+For example, let's say you have 5 previous sets of breakout rooms and the pair previously met at the first set of breakout rooms.
+The program then finds out that the pair also met at the most recent set of breakout rooms.
+The error value changes from 0.2 to 6.0, where 6 is derived from 1, the value calculated from meeting at the most recent set of breakout rooms, plus 5.

 \
 **If you are familiar with python, feel free to edit the program to better suite your needs!
 If there are any bugs/issues with the current program, please report the issue on Github and I will try my best to look into them.**